Azure/ResourceModules/docs/wiki/The context - CARML library.md

 - **Integrates extension resources**: Extension resources are integrated with resource modules to support additional capabilities, such as diagnostic settings, role assignments, private endpoints, locks and managed identities.
   > For example, an automation account can optionally deploy private endpoints and/or diagnostic settings to support monitoring.

+### Opinionated, but not opinionated

+CARML can be considered "*opinionated*" as its code strictly follows a set of design principles, but at the same time it's "*not opinionated*" as it's not limiting the user of the modules (i.e., Solution Developers) to a given configuration, naming or other conventions.
+All modules come with a set of secure default parameters, but these can be overridden at deployment time, as opposed to hard coded variables.

 ## Example: Multiple Storage Account variants

 This section illustrates the previously described module features applied to the storage account module.